|

 The jeep will drop you off deep in the desert with nothing around but your new friends: the camels.

-Riding camels isn’t easy but it’s quite a fun experience once you get the hang of it, plus you’ll have incredible views over the rolling golden dunes from up there.
+Riding camels isn’t easy, but it’s quite a fun experience once you get the hang of it, plus you’ll have incredible views over the rolling golden dunes from up there.

 You’ll normally get to ride the camel for around 90 minutes before you reach the most beautiful place amongst the dunes, which will be your stop for the night.